joshuanallen/Air_Quality_Prediction/Segment_3_Branch_READMEs/README_JA_seg3.md

 2. **Random Forest Regressor Model**:
-- Asthma:
+- Asthma: The random forest regressor model resulted in a **significantly improved regression model** over the multiple linear regression model in its ability to predict the asthma rate based on the six feature variables.
     - R<sup>2</sup> value: 0.602

-- Low Birth Weight:
+- Low Birth Weight: The random forest regressor model resulted in a **small improvement over the multiple linear regression model** in its ability to predict the low birth weight rate based on the six feature variables.
+However, the improved model has a significantly lower R<sup>2</sup> value with the low birth weight target variable than the other four target variables using the same feature data.
+This may imply an overall lack of correlation between the feature and low birth weight target variables.
     - R<sup>2</sup> value: 0.115

-- Cardiovascular Disease:
+- Cardiovascular Disease: The random forest regressor model resulted in a **significantly improved regression model** over the multiple linear regression model in its ability to predict the cardivascular disease rate based on the six feature variables.
     - R<sup>2</sup> value: 0.561

-- Poverty:
+- Poverty: The random forest regressor model resulted in a **significantly improved regression model** over the multiple linear regression model in its ability to predict the poverty rate based on the six feature variables.
     - R<sup>2</sup> value: 0.500

-- Unemployment
+- Unemployment: The random forest regressor model resulted in a **small improvement over the multiple linear regression model** in its ability to predict the unemployment rate based on the six feature variables.
+However, the low R<sup>2</sup> value implies this model still is not a reliable regression model for this target variable.
+This may imply an overall lack of correlation between the feature and unemployment rate target variables.
     - R<sup>2</sup> value: 0.300

 Limitations of Random Forest Regressor Model:
-- Subject to overfitting datasets, so models cannot be reused on additional datasets.
+- Subject to overfitting on datasets, so models may not be able to be reused on additional datasets.
 - More of a black box approach, which prevents learnings for any specific feature variable and forced to look at the dataset as a whole.
 - ...

 3. **Random Forest Classification Model**:
 - Asthma:
-    - R<sup>2</sup> value: 0.612
+    - Accuracy: 0.612

 - Low Birth Weight:
-    - R<sup>2</sup> value: 0.666
+    - Accuracy:: 0.666

 - Cardiovascular Disease:
-    - R<sup>2</sup> value: 0.599
+    - Accuracy:: 0.599

 - Poverty:
-    - R<sup>2</sup> value: 0.493
+    - Accuracy:: 0.493

 - Unemployment
-    - R<sup>2</sup> value: 0.442
+    - Accuracy:: 0.442

+Limitations of Random Forest Classifier Model:
+Bucketing may have improved the predictions for the "Low Birth Weight" and "Unemployment models because the data may not be as continuous as the other target variables.
+Therefore, taking a different approach using a classification model resulted in improved models.

 Dataset limitations:
+- Variables measured are taken over a specific time frame and may be subject to large amounts of variablility within the dataset, laerger dataset may be neede
+- Some feature variables are difficult to measure and/or estimate and provide a reliable continuous dataset.
+- Based on the descriptions from the original dataset, some of the target variable data points are based on models that may not correlate with the feature variables we have chosen.
+- Limited to dataset used to create specific model for

 Next Steps & future iterations:
+- Understand and include more target variables from dataset.
+Include non-"air quality" data and include more health data.
+    - Examples: water quality data, health factors, excercise
+- Iterate through regression models reducing feature variables based on hierarchical output feature analysis
+- Include additional datasets from directly from reporting sources
+- Add additional time frames for data inclusion to expand dataset